THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 At first glance, this $6 is a waste of your time since you need $25 per hour.
 But you have to remember you are only working for 10 minutes.

-When evaluating if a low paying side hustle is worth your time, be sure to understand how long it takes you to complete and then do the math to turn your earnings into an hourly wage.
+When evaluating if a low paying side gig is worth your time, be sure to understand how long it takes you to complete it and then do the math to turn your earnings into an hourly wage.